grpc/grpc-web/net/grpc/gateway/examples/helloworld/README.md

 These are also the 2 files that our `client.js` file imported earlier in the example.

-## Compile the Client Javascript Code
+## Compile the Client JavaScript Code

-Next, we need to compile the client side Javascript code into something that can be consumed by the browser.
+Next, we need to compile the client side JavaScript code into something that can be consumed by the browser.

 ```sh